JLeech/30_days_of_golang_and_docker/golang/notes.md

 x = longer
 ```
 to grow.
 All this functions *COPY* the underlying array.
-If any, even one-element slice is connected with array, the whole array is exists.
+If any, even one-element slice is connected with array, the whole array exists.

 ### Functions
 Pass parameters by value.